pradeepa-s/pradeepa-s.github.io/schematic_design.md

 - Going to focus on what resources to refer for such a design

+## Electronics knowledge requirement

+- Need to be comfortable with basic Electronics components
+    - Resistor
+    - Capacitos
+    - Inductor
+    - Diode
+    - Transistor
+- No need to have advanced Electronics knowledge for most of the designs
+- Power supply circuit is the most common analog heavy design
+- Ability to understand datasheets is a must
+- For more complex designs, it is vital to know advanced Electronics theories (Ex: High speed designs, impedance matching, etc.)

+## Developing a Temperature Logger using STM microcontroller

+Assume that following components are selected:

+- Selected microcontroller: *STM32L053C8*
+- Selected temperature sensor: *TMP112*
+- Selected storage IC: *MX25V1635FM2I*
+- Selected USB interface: *FT230XS-R*

+## Microcontroller power and debug

+- How to load the program?
+- How to apply power to microcontroller?

+## Connecting an LED

+- Selecting a pin

+## Connecting a push button

+- Selecting a pin

+## Connecting TMP112

+- Using I2C communication
+- Creating a part

+## Connecting storage

+- Using SPI communication

+## Connecting USB interface

+- Using UART communication

+## Developing the PCB

+- Converting the schematic into PCB
+- Assigning footprints
+- How to do the PCB design?

 ## Looking at reference designs

 - A reference design is a gateway to any schematic design